anikristo/LearnedSort/README.md

 * This implementation of Learned Sort is only compatible with 2-layer RMI models as they have resulted in the most optimal performance.
 * Currently it is not possible to sort records that contain payloads, i.e., the algorithm can only shuffle the keys in a sorted order.
 We are in the works of adding support for payloads.
 * This implementation only supports numerical keys, while strings and other complex types are currently unsupported.
-* This is the out-of-place variant of LearnedSort.
+* This is the out-of-place variant of Learned Sort.

 ## License & Credits
 This work is licensed under the [GNU General Public License v3.0](LICENSE) and any use in academic settings must cite the corresponding paper: